-If you select a language other than English, the sampler automatically displays length or distance units as meters and returns to the SELECT OPTION <- -> screen.
-If you select English, the sampler displays length or distance units as feet and returns to the SELECT OPTION <- -> screen.
+If you select a language other than English, the sampler automatically displays length or distance units as meters and returns to the SELECT OPTION <--> screen.
+If you select English, the sampler lets you choose between meters and feet, then returns to the SELECT OPTION <--> screen.